crossplane/docs/content/v1.11/getting-started/provider-gcp-part-2.md

 provides information on how to generate a service account JSON file.
 {{< /hint >}}

-1. Create a Kubernetes secret from the AWS keys
+4. Create a Kubernetes secret from the GCP JSON file
 ```shell {label="kube-create-secret",copy-lines="all"}
 kubectl create secret \
 generic gcp-secret \